Donate a healthy organ to mend another’s failed one

 First day cancellation stamp on the Liver transplantation stamp

 Dr. P. Venugopal and team performed India’s first heart transplant at AIIMS, Delhi on August 3, 1994.
 First Lung transplant came in 2012 from Hinduja hospital, and first Pancreas from PGIMER in 2014.
-While World organ donation day is observed on 13th August, sicne 2023 India currently its organ donation day on 3rd August every year.
-Before this, the date was 27th November.
+World organ donation day is observed on 13th August.
+India currently has its organ donation day on 3rd August every year.
+Before 2023, the date was 27th November.

 Indian organ donation day cancellation, 27th November 2018.